This feature works with the Spatial Elements option for Detailed Models.

 If you have not used the Building Manager to calculate the Solar Loads, a message will prompt you to do so.
 This may display after the model has been changed eg. glazing has been added or deleted.

 When you select a solid wall on the model, the Add Curtain Wall button will display on the Toolbar.
 This will open the dialog window for creating Curtain Walls.
-There must be some Curtain Panel families in the model and they must have thermal properties.
+There must be at least one family in the model for each of the following: a Glazed Panel, Solid Panel and Mullion.
+The glazed and solid panel families must also have thermal properties.
 If you have not yet assigned analytical properties to at least one curtain panel, a message will display to advise you.

 The Steps to creating a Curtain Wall are listed below: